Alexander Carr-Saunders

 Sir Alexander Morris Carr-Saunders, KBE, FBA (14 January 1886 – 6 October 1966) was an English biologist, sociologist, academic, and academic administrator.
 He was Director of the London School of Economics from 1937 to 1957.

 Early life

 Carr-Saunders was born on 14 January 1886 in Reigate, Surrey, England.
 He was educated at Eton College, an all-boys public school in Eton, Berkshire.
 He then studied biology at Magdalen College, specialising in zoology.
 He graduated from the University of Oxford with a first class honours Bachelor of Arts (BA) degree in 1908.

 Career

 Early career

 Carr-Saunders remained a year at the University of Oxford as a demonstrator in comparative anatomy.
-He left in 1910 to join the University College London where he studied biometrics under Karl Pearson.
+He left in 1910 to join the University College London where he studied biometrics under Karl Pearson, a proponent of Social Darwinism and eugenics.
 Deciding against natural science, he instead read for the Bar of the Inner Temple.

-Concerned about all kinds of social ills and problems, he saw a solution in Eugenics for the engineering of society into a better condition.
+Concerned about all kinds of social ills and problems, he saw a solution in eugenics for the engineering of society into a better condition.
 He became the secretary of the Eugenics Education Society and lived at Toynbee Hall.